Edward-Lombe/elm-electron/README.md

 - `source/server/server.ts`

-This file starts a local HTTP server, and renders a static react component that is the wrapper HTML to run the file produced by webpack.
+This file starts a local HTTP server, and renders a static react component that is the wrapper HTML to run the file produced by `webpack`.

 - `source/client/react-components/html.tsx`

 This file is simply some boilerplate for the index file that is served.
-We set the appropriate title and meta tags, load style sheets, declare a root element, and load the webpack bundle under `distribution/main.js`
+We set the appropriate title and meta tags, load style sheets, declare a root element, and load the `webpack` bundle under `distribution/main.js`

 - `source/client/main.ts`